 IESE Insight

-In a polarized world with rising inequality, might it be time for us to rethink what it means to be a productive citizen and bring dignity back to work?
+In a polarized world with rising inequality, it’s time to rethink what it means to be a productive citizen and bring dignity back to work.

 By Michael J. Sandel